 540—Computing in Statistics.
-(3) (Prereq: STAT 509 or STAT 515 with a grade of C or higher; knowledge of a programming language) An introduction to statistical packages such as R and SAS with special focus on data management and computing procedures such as Monte Carlo simulation.
+(3) (Prereq: A grade of C or higher in STAT 515, STAT 509, STAT 512, or equivalent) An introduction to statistical packages such as R and SAS with special focus on data management and computing procedures such as Monte Carlo simulation.

 Sample Course Homepage: Recent Semester

 Purpose: To help students learn computing skills that will be useful to them both in academic endeavors and as working statisticians.
 To introduce students to programming using the free software package R and the widely used commercial software SAS.
 Programming skills, rather than straightforward data analyses, are emphasized in this course.

 The Little SAS Book: A Primer, 4th edition, by Delwiche and Slaughter, SAS Publishing, 2008.

 Basics of R: A Primer, by Don Edwards (available for download)